dxw/react-template/README.md

   [`node-build-update-defs`](https://github.com/nodenv/node-build-update-defs)
   to manage Node.js versions.

-- Google Chrome or Firefox
+- Google Chrome

-  We use these for running feature tests locally.
+  We use this by default for running feature tests.
+It's the browser we use for snapshot testing.

+- Firefox **(optional)**

+  We support this as another target for running feature tests.

 ## Getting started